 If you are looking for a weekend gateway from Pune or Mumbai, then what can be a great pick?
-Well, there are a few places in Maharashtra which can be traveled in a half days’ time or in a couple of days’ time and are worth visiting.
+Well, there are a few places in Maharashtra which can be traveled in a half days or a couple of days and are worth visiting.
 Out of them, Lavasa Hill City- The “Mini Italy of India” can be a perfect pick for nature lovers, especially in the rainy season.

 The weather in Maharashtra is pleasing in the monsoon season because of its mountain ranges.
 The lush green mountains and sceneries at the backdrop will leave you in awe.
 What I personally enjoyed while traveling to Lavasa was its picturesque route more than the city.

-Lavasa city, situated approximately 60 km from Pune can be covered in just a day’s time if someone doesn’t want to stay there.
+Lavasa city, situated approximately 60 km from Pune can be covered in just a day if someone doesn’t want to stay there.

 My Pune to Lavasa Hill City Journey